Insular cortex expression of channelrhodopsin in the mouse brain.

-How do animals process salient, aversive stimuli?
+How do animals process salient stimuli?

 Animals encounter enormous amounts of stimuli throughout the day and must direct their attention to the most relevant or salient information that will help to complete tasks or, on an evolutionary level, ensure survival.
 In particular, animals tend to focus on and remember those stimuli that are unpleasant, stressful, or aversive.
-Reward-related brain regions like the Nucleus Accumbens also tend to respond to these aversive stimuli and are critical in guiding motivational responses.
+Reward-related brain regions like the Nucleus Accumbens also tend to respond to these stimuli and are critical in guiding motivational responses.
 This project seeks to understand how this brain region is activated by salient aversive stimuli and how changes in connections within this region alter response to new aversive stimuli.
 Outcomes of this project will have relevance for disorders related to anxiety, post-traumatic stress disorder, and depression.
-Funded by NIMH (R00)
+Funded by NIMH (R00).

-How can we prevent stress-induced anhedonia?
+How can we prevent or reverse stress-induced anhedonia?

 Anhedonia, or the blunted ability to experience pleasure, is a key symptom of many neuropsychiatric disorders such as depression.
 Repeated exposure to stress is a strong risk factor for anhedonia and one of the primary experimental means to study depression.
 We are exploring several neuromodulatory (deep brain stimulation) and pharmacological mechanisms of preventing or suppressing suscpetibility to depression-related behavior.